Nicolai Sennels, Holy Wrath: Among Criminal Muslims

 The Left, Sennels complains, exacerbates the problem of assimilation (thank God they are good for something!) by offering “explanations based on external control” for immigrant difficulties (49}.
 It is the police, the schools, the government bureaucrats, etc. who are to blame for immigrant alienation and the resulting social friction.
 With the help from the Danish Left immigrants become victims without responsibility.
 They develop “a sense of entitlement that you ‘deserve better.’
 You feel that other people owe you things, and you deserve more support, more money, more sympathy, more rights, and so on” (51).
 It appears that the Danish Left, as with most Western Leftists, are okay with multiculturalism, so their idea of integration and assimilation differs from that of the Right.

-Islam, as with most religions, is that it is both a religion and a culture, and the two cannot be easily separated.
+Islam, as with most religions, is both a religion and a culture, and the two cannot be easily separated.
 The Islamic critique of the West is both cultural and religious, so militant Muslims may not be particularly religious.
 Islam is a universal creed, similar in this regard to communism and liberal capitalism.
 Universalist ideologies seek global hegemony.
 The ultimate goal of Islam is “to create a worldwide caliphate” (130).
 The Muslims have “limitless loyalty to the group” (29), and the author claims “to deeply respect the solidarity that the immigrants feel with their families and friends” (31).
 If Danes had the same group loyalty as the immigrants, they would never have permitted these aliens into their land.

 None of the Muslims in Sennels care considered themselves to be truly Danish, even those born in Denmark who spoke fluent Danish.
 He cites surveys from France and Germany that also show a lack of assimilation.
 European studies of immigrants revel “that the highest degree of extremism is among well-educated Muslims” (136).
 Consider the mostly well-educated and well-traveled 9/11 hijackers.
 Muslims in Europe are generally very religious, and extremist positions “are commonplace among Muslims in Europe.”
 Then again, it is a mistake to focus only on theology because religions are “political and ideological systems” (139).
 I believe this lack of assimilation is both predictable and a positive phenomenon.
 A less embedded alien population will be easier to extract when the opportunity arises.